-CMS will make the Preclusion List available to Part D sponsors will be required to reject a pharmacy claim (or deny a beneficiary request for reimbursement) for a Part D drug that is prescribed by an individual on the Preclusion List.
+- Part D sponsors will be required to reject a pharmacy claim (or deny a beneficiary request for reimbursement) for a Part D drug that is prescribed by an individual on the Preclusion List.

 - Page last Modified: 09/19/2019 11:35 AM

 - Help with File Formats and Plug-Ins